191TeamShowbizU/docs/007-requirements-2.md

 ## Functional requirements

-+++The product shall:
++++ The product shall:

 + allow users to create accounts to access course content and track their progress
 + have a MOOC style learning path to educate the users
 + provide users with a course page to view different courses by subject
 + streaming educational videos and other types of content, along with completing quizzes and assignments

-+++account creation
-+must enter valid email and password
-+must enter password twice
-+obscures passwords
-+the website will check if the password is the right amount of characters +the website will check if the email is unique +website checks if both passwords typed in are the same +displays message alerting user if email or password are not valid +creates account and sends confirmation email if email and password are valid

-+++login/logout
-+must enter valid email and password
-+displays message alerting user if email or password are not valid +logs user in if email and password are valid
-+user can logout
-+++student accounts
-+allowed to browse pages appropriate to their type of account +watch videos by course
-+download reading for course
-+take quizzes
-+ make comments or suggestions to improve the website +track progress of what courses have been taken

-+++student take quizzes
-+allowed to take quiz multiple times
-+text for short answer input
-+radio or checkbox for multiple choice questions +alert user of their score when they are finished +alert user that they have passed

-+++student interface
-+Home, About, Videos, Learning Paths, Join links
-+My Account, My Courses, Logout links
-+My Courses has links to each course currently being taken

-+++teacher accounts
-+allowed to browse pages appropriate to their type of account +add, edit, delete courses
-+add, edit, delete lessons for courses
-+upload videos for lessons
-+upload readings for lessons
-+create quizzes for lessons
-+view all courses currently taught

-+++teacher create quizzes
-+enter name of quiz
-+choose type of question(text or multiple choice) +add, edit, delete question
-+enter possible answers for multiple choice
-+enter correct answer

-+++teacher interface
-+Home, About, Videos, Learning Paths, Join links
-+My Account, My Courses, Logout Taught Courses links +My Courses has links to each course created

-+++admin account
-+view all pages on the website
-+change user type account to professor, student or admin +add, edit, and delete any content on the website +add, edit, and delete any account on the website
++++ account creation
++ must enter valid email and password
++ must enter password twice
++ obscures passwords
++ the website will check if the password is the right amount of characters
++ the website will check if the email is unique
++ website checks if both passwords typed in are the same
++ displays message alerting user if email or password are not valid
++ creates account and sends confirmation email if email and password are valid

++++ login/logout
++ must enter valid email and password
++ displays message alerting user if email or password are not valid
++ logs user in if email and password are valid
++ user can logout
++++ student accounts
++ allowed to browse pages appropriate to their type of account
++ watch videos by course
++ download reading for course
++ take quizzes
++ make comments or suggestions to improve the website
++ track progress of what courses have been taken

++++ student take quizzes
++ allowed to take quiz multiple times
++ text for short answer input
++ radio or checkbox for multiple choice questions
++ alert user of their score when they are finished
++ alert user that they have passed

++++ student interface
++ Home, About, Videos, Learning Paths, Join links
++ My Account, My Courses, Logout links
++ My Courses has links to each course currently being taken

++++ teacher accounts
++ allowed to browse pages appropriate to their type of account
++ add, edit, delete courses
++ add, edit, delete lessons for courses
++ upload videos for lessons
++ upload readings for lessons
++ create quizzes for lessons
++ view all courses currently taught

++++ teacher create quizzes
++ enter name of quiz
++ choose type of question(text or multiple choice)
++ add, edit, delete question
++ enter possible answers for multiple choice
++ enter correct answer

++++ teacher interface
++ Home, About, Videos, Learning Paths, Join links
++ My Account, My Courses, Logout Taught Courses links
++ My Courses has links to each course created

++++ admin account
++ view all pages on the website
++ change user type account to professor, student or admin
++ add, edit, and delete any content on the website
++ add, edit, and delete any account on the website

 ## Non-functional requirements